dlccyes/playlastify/README.md

 # Playlastify

-**2022.11.05: The site has been migrated from Heroku to Firebase**
+**2022.11.05: The site has been migrated from Heroku to GCP Cloud Run**

 *playlist+last.fm+spotify*

-Simple webapp for some Spotify playlist stats using Spotify WebAPI & last.fm API, hosted on Heroku
+A webapp that visualize your Spotify playlist stats, and many more!

 site url: https://playlastify.web.app/ ([Heroku ver.](https://playlastify.herokuapp.com), may die anytime)
 source code: https://github.com/dlccyes/playlastify